St. Anselm's Pink City Sr. Sec. School, Jaipur: School campus

 The school is situated in Malviya Nagar, a developing colony in Jaipur famous for its Gaurav Tower, Jaipur, and surrounding malls.

-It has two buildings, one for the junior and middle school and one for high school.
+It has three buildings, one for the junior and middle school and one for high school.
 There is a large ground in front of the high school wing and a basketball court besides the junior school wing.
 The ground is used for assembly and is differentiated into a football ground, a cricket court and volleyball ground.
 The school has a chapel, a beautiful and quiet place which is visited by the faithful for prayers.

 The school has a principal residence behind the new building, and vice-principal and nuns' residences beside the chapel.
 There is an audio-video room below the chapel and a small playground with swings beside the chapel.

 The old building has the following facilities: